 - F1 key added to blacklisted keys list in the kiosk view.

 Older Raspberry Digital Signage infrastructure has been ported to the new Raspbian Jessie and now it is compatible with the Raspberry Pi 3 boards.
-So the system has been build from scratch since v1.0.
+So the system has been built from scratch since v1.0.